Thanks to Levelhike for funding this purchase

 The next game I tested was the Data East Classics Collection.
 This game does a resolution switch when booting up the selected game, so I had to see if it would do just that while I played it via the HDMI cable.
 I’m thankful to say that when I booted up Fighter’s History on the cart, my TV didn’t freak out in the slightest, and playing these games on the multicart were fairly straightforward as they looked pretty good, with sharp text and accurate colors.

 The last SNES title I threw at the cable was Arkanoid, which resolution shifts EVERY SINGLE TIME you go into a menu or to a new stage, or die.
 It’s very obnoxious on a capture device and this was the SNES game that wouldn’t play nice on my TV with AV cables.
 So how did it look here?
 I’m very pleased to say that the game looks great!
 The resolution switches no longer blank out the TV, so you can go into menus and die as you please without the signal cutting out, and it’s wonderful!
 Being a pretty decent version of Arkanoid overall doesn’t hurt either, and like the other games the fonts looks sharp and not smeary.
 However, I did notice a bit of that visual noise show up for brief bits in the menu, which went away when I did anything else, so it appears minor noise will show up if the game tries to do a resolution shift.
-Maybe that’s a way for the display to not go nuts, meant for CRTs?
+Considering the poor build quality of these cables, I’m not surprised this cropped up sadly.